 - Size of home: How much square footage do you need?
 How many bedrooms and bathrooms do you need to be comfortable?
 Do you want separate living spaces for the kids and the adults?
 Most vacation homes have occupancy limits for safety reasons, so don’t try to cram too many people into a home.
 With a vacation rental you can afford to spread out as the cost is typically much less per person than renting several hotel rooms would be.

 - Which amenities are necessary and which would be nice?
-Many vacation homes come equipped with multiple TV’s and entertainment centers, game rooms, 2 kitchens, high-speed Internet, private swimming pools and hot tubs, access to recreation centers and more.
+Many vacation homes come equipped with multiple TV’s and entertainment centers, game rooms, two kitchens, WiFi, private swimming pools and hot tubs, access to recreation centers and more.

 - Do you want to bring along your family pet?
 Many vacation rentals are pet-friendly.
 Just make sure pets are allowed at the home you will be staying in and that you inform the vacation rental manager that Fido will be joining you.
 And of importance to your pet, be sure this is a vacation that you will be spending with your pet.
 If your pet is left alone in a strange home, he may cause damage and it really isn’t very fun for him either.